Avalanche: Slab avalanches

-Slab avalanches form frequently in snow that has been deposited, or redeposited by wind.
+Slab avalanches are formed frequently in snow that has been deposited, or deposited by wind.
 They have the characteristic appearance of a block (slab) of snow cut out from its surroundings by fractures.
-Elements of slab avalanches include the following: a crown fracture at the top of the start zone, flank fractures on the sides of the start zones, and a fracture at the bottom called the stauchwall.
+Elements of slab avalanches include a crown fracture at the top of the start zone, flank fractures on the sides of the start zones, and a fracture at the bottom called the stauchwall.
 The crown and flank fractures are vertical walls in the snow delineating the snow that was entrained in the avalanche from the snow that remained on the slope.
 Slabs can vary in thickness from a few centimetres to three metres.
-Slab avalanches account for around 90% of avalanche-related fatalities in backcountry users.
+Slab avalanches account for around 90% of avalanche-related fatalities.

 Powder snow avalanches

 The largest avalanches form turbulent suspension currents known as powder snow avalanches or mixed avalanches, a kind of gravity current.
 These consist of a powder cloud, which overlies a dense avalanche.
 They can form from any type of snow or initiation mechanism, but usually occur with fresh dry powder.
-They can exceed speeds of 300 kph, and masses of 10,000,000 tonnes; their flows can travel long distances along flat valley bottoms and even uphill for short distances.
+They can exceed speeds of 300 kph, and masses of 1,000,000 tons; their flows can travel long distances along flat valley bottoms and even uphill for short distances.

 Wet snow avalanches

-In contrast to powder snow avalanches, wet snow avalanches are a low velocity suspension of snow and water, with the flow confined to the track surface (McClung, first edition 1999, page 108).
+In contrast to powder snow avalanches, wet snow avalanches are a low velocity suspension of snow and water, with the flow confined to the track surface (McClung, 1999, p.
+108).
 The low speed of travel is due to the friction between the sliding surface of the track and the water saturated flow.
 Despite the low speed of travel (≈10–40 km/h), wet snow avalanches are capable of generating powerful destructive forces, due to the large mass and density.
 The body of the flow of a wet snow avalanche can plough through soft snow, and can scour boulders, earth, trees, and other vegetation; leaving exposed and often scored ground in the avalanche track.
 Wet snow avalanches can be initiated from either loose snow releases, or slab releases, and only occur in snowpacks that are water saturated and isothermally equilibrated to the melting point of water.
-The isothermal characteristic of wet snow avalanches has led to the secondary term of isothermal slides found in the literature (for example in Daffern, 1999, page 93).
+The isothermal characteristic of wet snow avalanches has led to the secondary term of isothermal slides found in the literature (for example in Daffern, 1999, p.
+93).
 At temperate latitudes wet snow avalanches are frequently associated with climatic avalanche cycles at the end of the winter season, when there is significant daytime warming.